Concept

 In this sense, international cooperation plays a key role in addressing climate change.
 This requires countries to agree on policy, financing and technology exchange to ensure a sustainable and equitable future for all.
 It is also important to consider that combating climate change is not only the responsibility of governments, but also an area where every individual can make a contribution, whether through personal choices in everyday life or through participation in civic initiatives.

 The initiative of the President of Uzbekistan at the 78th session of the UN General Assembly is an example of such cooperation.
-Realizing the quintessence of consolidation of efforts, President of the Republic of Uzbekistan Shavkat Mirziyoyev took the initiative to adopt a resolution of the United Nations General Assembly “Central Asia in the face of global climate threats: solidarity for common prosperity.”
+Realizing the quintessence of consolidation of efforts, President of the Republic of Uzbekistan Shavkat Mirziyoyev took the initiative to adopt a resolution of the United Nations General Assembly “Central Asia Facing Global Climate Threats: Solidarity for Common Prosperity”.

 This initiative is primarily focused on the threats of global climate change in Central Asia, which represents a significant step towards regional and international cooperation.
 Together, based on the principles of solidarity, this initiative highlights the critical importance of Central Asian countries coming together to address challenges such as desertification and water security, which directly impact sustainable development and the well-being of their people.